 This survey, nonetheless, requires some specific tools and devices to reach optimal efficiency.
 You need a glucometer, pulse oximeter, thermometer, and scale.
 In today’s world, there are innovative options for all of these tools, and through the IoT (internet of things), reporting happens in real-time.

 Even more importantly, all of these reports go to the same database (patient’s chart).
 With the help of intelligent information management (IIM) system, you get reliable on-demand access.
 If anything, this just goes to show just how reliant your healthcare organization is on the latest digital trends.
+A Doctor can also have a virtual scribe reply to questions and insert patient information into the patient's chart.

 Patient Satisfaction Surveys